 Research shows that cannabinoids – the active compounds present in the cannabis plant – can have a beneficial effect on fibromyalgia symptoms by reducing pain and improving sleep quality.
 Although cannabis has not been established as an approved medicine for this medical condition, surveys indicate that fibromyalgia patients already self-medicate using cannabis.
 Moreover, some patients have reported cannabis to produce fewer side-effects than the available conventional treatments and, most importantly, to be effective.

-Bedrocan International – licensor for production of standardised, pharmaceutical-grade medicinal cannabis – hypothesises that herbal cannabis can be used to treat fibromyalgia symptoms that are not properly managed with standard therapy.
+Bedrocan, producer of standardised, pharmaceutical-grade medicinal cannabis, hypothesises that herbal cannabis can be used to treat fibromyalgia symptoms that are not properly managed with standard therapy.
 For that reason, the LUMC is conducting a study that evaluates how the symptoms of fibromyalgia are affected by the two major cannabinoids (the active pharmaceutical ingredients) of the cannabis plant: delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Specifically, a group of patients is being administered these two compounds in the form of vaporized herbal cannabis.
-The three different investigated drug products are Bedrocan®, Bediol® and Bedrolite®, which are standardised medicinal cannabis varieties that are legally available in The Netherlands.
+The three different investigated drug products are Bedrocan®, Bediol® and Bedrolite®, which are standardised medicinal cannabis varieties that are legally available in the Netherlands.
 During the study, patients are being subjected to different established measurements and tests that will provide information about the efficacy of the medication in reducing both the physical, as well as cognitive and affective, symptoms of fibromyalgia.
 It is hoped that the obtained information will push standardised medicinal cannabis forward as a possible alternative treatment for fibromyalgia, particularly for patients who do not respond, or do not respond sufficiently, to existing treatments.